 Global expansion was not about conquest.
 It was about listening to different cultures and adapting intelligently, without losing the core Inditex philosophy.

-We never assumed that what worked in Spain would work everywhere else.
-In New York, Tokyo, Dubai, and Shanghai, we tailored our approach, not in design alone, but in understanding local rhythms, purchasing behaviors, and cultural preferences.
+They never assumed that what worked in Spain would work everywhere else.
+In New York, Tokyo, Dubai, and Shanghai, they tailored their approach not only in design, but in understanding local rhythms, purchasing behaviors, and cultural preferences.

 Expansion was never reckless.
 It was cautious, informed, and rooted in the belief that global relevance requires local sensitivity.